On this page:

 Gippsland Lakes

-This part of the overall initiative will deliver a large scale coordinated program of action to improve the health of the Gippsland Lakes, foster collaboration with regional partners through project implementation, and increase the awareness and involvement of the community in the management of the Gippsland Lakes and its important environmental, cultural and social values.
+This part of the overall initiative delivered a large scale coordinated program of action to improve the health of the Gippsland Lakes, foster collaboration with regional partners through project implementation, and increase the awareness and involvement of the community in the management of the Gippsland Lakes and its important environmental, cultural and social values.

 Delivering projects that implement priority actions